Mon – Sun: 24/7 Plumbing

 An unclean garbage disposal can become a breeding ground for bacteria, resulting in foul odour.
 That’s why it’s important to clean it regularly using household ingredients.

-Pour equal parts of baking soda and white vinegar down the disposal - you will hear a bubbling or gurgling sound in the drain.
-Close it immediately with the rubber drain cap and remove it only once the sound subsides.
-This will help break down the accumulation of clogs, especially those caused by grease, oil and food particles.
+Pour equal amounts of baking soda and white vinegar into the disposal.
+You’ll hear bubbling or a gurgling sound in the drain.
+Cover it immediately with the rubber cap and wait until the noise stops.
+This breaks down clog build-up from grease, oil, and food particles.

 Additionally, we suggest cleaning the rubber drain cap and the flaps with a sponge dipped in a soapy solution to eliminate any food smell.
 You can also chop up the peel of any citrus fruit and drop it in the disposal to remove unwanted odours from the pipe.